PhyloSofS-Team/PhyloSofS/README.md

 mkdir phylosofs
 ```

-And then enter that folder and run the *PhyloSofS Docker* image bind-mounting
+And then go into that folder and run the *PhyloSofS Docker* image bind-mounting
 the local folder into `/project`:

 ```bash